lytics/grid/grid.v3/README.md

 sending data between them.
 Its only external dependency is an Etcd v3 cluster.

 ## Grid
 Anything that implements the `Grid` interface is a grid.
-In grid an actor is typically just a go-routine or set of go-routines performing some stateful computation.
+The interface defines a method to make actors from actor definitions.
+Actors are explained further down in the readme.

 ```go
 type Grid interface {